Q: How old do I need to be to be on Crew?

 Q: How do I apply to be a Crew member?

-A: The Form to be on Crew for AWA 2014 is available at Crew Meetings and Online.
+A: The Form to be on Crew for AWA 2015 will be available JANUARY 2015.
+Please check back then.

 Q: When are the cut off dates and Meetings?